Loading...

 Add Protein

-Incorporate a source of protein such as a boiled egg, Greek yogurt, or a small handful of nuts.
-Protein can help slow the absorption of carbohydrates, leading to a more gradual increase in blood glucose levels.
+Include a source of protein with your meal, such as a boiled egg or a handful of nuts.
+Protein can slow down the digestion of carbohydrates, helping to stabilize blood sugar levels.

-Opt for unsweetened almond milk or soy milk instead of regular cow's milk to reduce sugar content and overall carbohydrate intake.
+Use unsweetened almond milk or other low-carb milk alternatives instead of regular milk to reduce sugar content.

 Hydrate Well